Films and series are just as great as the story they tell. No performance or cinematography can rescue poor storytelling based on a poor premise.

 The depth of a film or a series is also underlined by the credibility of its protagonists and antagonists.

-What’s more enjoyable than a film or series that convey a deeper message as well?
+What’s more enjoyable than a film or series that conveys a deeper message as well?

 Sometimes, the truth isn’t delivered by the good guys, but by the villains.